Last updated on November 14, 2025

 Dawnhart Disciple | Illustration by Mila Pesic

 It must be pretty chilly outside because we’re bundling up today.
 Arena bundles, that is.
-Leave the coat at home.
+Don't reach for that thick coat just yet.

 Hopefully, I can help you sort through the different offerings in the Arena store so you can save a little scratch on your next Constructed venture.

-An Arena bundle is an assortment of cards, Arena packs, cosmetics, emotes, wildcards, or gems sold for real-world money in the MTG Arena Store.
-Many of these bundles are on rotation, with some being a limited-time offering and others being tied to the most current sets on Arena.
+An Arena bundle is an assortment of cards, Arena packs, cosmetics, emotes, wildcards, or gems sold for real-world money, gold, or gems in the MTG Arena Store.
+Many of these bundles rotate, some are a limited-time offering and others are tied to the most current sets on Arena.

-We’re focusing on “evergreen” bundles here, the ones that are either always available in-store or that rotate with a similar cadence for each new major set.
-There are plenty of other companion bundles, Alchemy bundles, land art bundles, and so forth that change often enough that we’re not going to mention them here.
+We focus on “evergreen” bundles here, the ones that are either always available in-store or types that rotate with a similar cadence for each new major set.
+There are plenty of other companion bundles, Alchemist bundles with Alchemy boosters, full art land bundles, and so forth that change often enough that we do not have space to mention them all here.

 As a caveat to every bundle here, please remember to buy responsibly and spend within your means!